pyinstaller/pyinstaller/doc/usage.rst

 pass the ``--key=``\ *key-string*  argument on the command line.

-For this to work, you must have the PyCrypto_ module installed.
+For this to work, you must have the tinyaes_ module installed.
 The *key-string* is a string of 16 characters which is used to encrypt each file of Python byte-code before it is stored in